szabgab/rust.code-maven.com/pages/generate-uuid.md

 A [Universally Unique Identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier)  is a 128-bit label that is going to be unique for practical purposes.

-In Rust the [uuid crate](https://crates.io/crates/uuid) makes it easy to generate one.
+In Rust the [uuid crate](https://crates.io/crates/uuid) makes it easy to generate a regular uuid and the [short_uuid crate](https://crates.io/crates/short_uuid) to create a short one.

 The README of the crate provides you with the basic usage.
 However I was surprised to see that there are many versions of UUID and this crate has all kinds of features.